Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 specified as it is not required to compute number of rows.
 Metric definition does not require additional parameters:
 `params` should not be set.

+Metric is not reversible and cannot fail (might only return `Error` status in case of some runtime exception).

 All row count metrics are defined in `rowCount` subsection.

 ### Distinct Values Metric